splunk/splunk-connect-for-syslog/docs/configuration.md

 ## Fixing (overriding) the host field

 In some cases the host value is not present in an event (or an IP address is in its place).
-For administrators who require a true hostname be attached to each event, SC4S provides an optional facilty to perform a reverse IP to name lookup.
+For administrators who require a true hostname be attached to each event, SC4S provides an optional facility to perform a reverse IP to name lookup.
 If the variable `SC4S_USE_REVERSE_DNS` is set to "yes", SC4S will first check `host.csv` and replace the value of `host` with the value specified that matches the incoming IP address.
 If a value is not found in `host.csv` then a reverse DNS lookup will be attempted against the configured nameserver.